Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Introduction

 \begin{Remark} Note that the solution to the linear wave equation

-with data $(\phi_0, \phi_1)$ bounded in $\mathcal{E}_{1, \ga_0}[\phi]$ for some $1<\ga_0<1$ has the following pointwise decay property
+with data $(\phi_0, \phi_1)$ bounded in $\mathcal{E}_{1, \ga_0} $ for some $1<\ga_0\leq 2$ has the following pointwise decay property

 for some universal constant $C$.
-Thus when $\frac{1+\sqrt{17}}{2}<p<5$, for arbitrary large data $(\phi_0, \phi_1)$ bounded in $\mathcal{E}_{1, \ga_0}[\phi]$, the solution to the nonlinear equation \eqref{eq:NLW:semi:3d} decays as quickly as the solution to the linear equation with the same initial data.
-This pointwise decay property is consistent with the scattering result obtained in the author's companion paper \cite{yang:scattering:NLW}, in which it has shown that the solution to \eqref{eq:NLW:semi:3d} scatters in critical Sobolev space $\dot{H}^{\frac{3}{2}-\frac{2}{p-1}}$ and the energy space $\dot{H}^{1}$ when $\frac{1+\sqrt{17}}{2}<p<5$. \end{Remark} \begin{Remark} Our scattering result in energy space applies to power even below the Strauss exponent $p_c=1+\sqrt{2}$, for which small data global solution and scattering hold for the pure power semilinear wave equation with power above $p_c$ (see for example \cite{Pecher88:scattering:sharpp:3D}) while finite time blow up can occur with power below $p_c$ (see John's work in \cite{John79:blowup:NLW:3d}). \end{Remark}
+Thus when $\frac{1+\sqrt{17}}{2}<p<5$, for arbitrary large data $(\phi_0, \phi_1)$ bounded in $\mathcal{E}_{1, \ga_0} $, the solution to the nonlinear equation \eqref{eq:NLW:semi:3d} decays as quickly as the solution to the linear equation with the same initial data.
+This pointwise decay property is consistent with the scattering result obtained in the author's companion paper \cite{yang:scattering:NLW}, in which it has been shown that the solution to \eqref{eq:NLW:semi:3d} scatters in critical Sobolev space $\dot{H}^{\frac{3}{2}-\frac{2}{p-1}}$ and the energy space $\dot{H}^{1}$ when $\frac{1+\sqrt{17}}{2}<p<5$. \end{Remark} \begin{Remark} Our scattering result in energy space applies to power even below the Strauss exponent $p_c=1+\sqrt{2}$, for which small data global solution and scattering hold for the pure power semilinear wave equation with power above $p_c$ (see for example \cite{Pecher88:scattering:sharpp:3D}) while finite time blow up can occur with power below $p_c$ (see John's work in \cite{John79:blowup:NLW:3d}). \end{Remark} Our second result concerns the asymptotic behavior of the solution with small power $p\leq 2$. \begin{Thm} Consider the defocusing semilinear wave equation \eqref{eq:NLW:semi:3d} with initial data $(\phi_0, \phi_1)$ such that $\mathcal{E}_{1, 0} $ and $\mathcal{E}_{0, p-1} $ are finite.
+Then for all $\frac{3}{2}<p\leq 2$, the solution $\phi$ to the equation \eqref{eq:NLW:semi:3d} exists globally and is uniformly bounded in the following sense

+for some constant $C$ depending only on $p$. \end{Thm} \begin{Remark} The proof shows that the solution actually decays in the spatial variable $x$ but not in time $t$.
+We may note that there is a gap between the case $p>2$ and $p\leq 2$ regarding the time decay of the solution.
+Our first result Theorem \ref{thm:main} indicates that the solution decays at least $t^{-\frac{1}{3}}$ when $p>2$ while only boundedness of the solution can be obtained in Theorem \ref{thm:main:p2} for $p\leq 2$.
+We will fill this gap by using a new approach in our future work \cite{YangW:NLW:3d:p1}. \end{Remark}